nanocurrency/nano-docs/docs/glossary.md

 A Nano account with > 0 voting weight, but < 0.1% of the [online voting weight](#online-voting-weight), delegated to it.
 Unlike [Principal Representatives](#principal-representative), when configured on a node which is voting, the votes it produces and sends to directly connected peers won't be rebroadcasted by those peers.

 #### root
-Ff the block is the first block on the account, the root is the account public key.
+If the block is the first block on the account, the root is the account public key.
 Otherwise it is the previous hash included in the block.
 The root of a block can never be zero.

 #### seed
 A 256-bit random value usually represented to the user as a 64 character hexidecimal (0-9 and A-F) value.
 Private keys are derived from a seed.